 Real World Experiences

 Findings Supporting Evidence

 Students have access to many programs that provide career preparation.
 Hesperia High School offers more ROP programs than any other high school in the district.
-The ROP programs Victor Valley Community College
+The ROP programs we offer include: Victor Valley Community College

-we offer include: Fine Arts Performances
+Fine Arts Performances

 · Digital Design Career Center

 · Website Design Life Skills program

 · Nursing and Medical Core Workability

 · Cosmetology TPP

 · Law Enforcement

 · Auto

 · Restaurant Management

 We also provide students who are interested in careers in psychology, counseling, social work, etc. the opportunity to take peer counseling classes.
 During the first year, students are trained in counseling skills; students begin counseling others during the second year of the program.

 Our music program performs at festivals, competitions and at community events.
-They bring in professionals such as conductors and composers to speak to students about
+They bring in professionals such as